GemWallet/gemwallet-website/docs/api/reference.md

 ### signMessage

-Signs a message using the private key of the user's address.
+Signs a message using the private key of the user's wallet.

 #### Request